3 Exercises for Better Upper Body PostureMar 19, 2016

-When talking about proper upper body position in the thorax region of the body–neck to abdomen–there are two key players, which I’ve already mentioned: the scapula and the rib cage.
+When talking about proper upper body position in the thorax region of the body--neck to abdomen--there are two key players, which I’ve already mentioned: the scapula and the rib cage.
 And there are two types of motion regarding the scapula and rib cage.
-You can move your scapula over your rib cage or thorax–Scapulo-Thoracic motion (ST)–or you can move your rib cage beneath your scapula–Thoracic-Scapular motion (TS).
+You can either move your scapula over your rib cage or thorax--Scapulo-Thoracic motion (ST)--or you can move your rib cage beneath your scapula--Thoracic-Scapular motion (TS).
 You may be less familiar with TS motion.
 I certainly was.

 Comparing the size and space occupied by the bones of the scapula and rib cage, which might be more important in positioning the upper body?

 If you answered rib cage, you are correct!
 Therefore, my original approach to repositioning the upper body was incomplete.
 Although ST motion is needed, TS motion is more crucial.
-Michael Cantrell, MPT, PRC and expert Postural Restoration Institute® (PRI) instructor explains: “Activation of Scapular-Thoracic (ST) musculature without first (or simultaneous) accounting for proper positioning of the Thorax under the Scapulae (TS) is folly since the results would produce neither proper positioning of the scapulae nor the ability to maintain proper positioning of the scapulae if any repositioning occurred.”i The scapula need the support of a well-positioned thorax below to maintain their alignment and function.
-We need to keep the forward rounding in our mid-spine with a well positioned rib cage to align the upper body.
-The following three exercises provide the tools to achieve this result.
+Michael Cantrell, MPT, PRC and expert Postural Restoration Institute® (PRI) instructor explains: “Activation of Scapular-Thoracic (ST) musculature without first (or simultaneous) accounting for proper positioning of the Thorax under the Scapulae (TS) is folly since the results would produce neither proper positioning of the scapulae nor the ability to maintain proper positioning of the scapulae if any repositioning occurred.”i In other words, the scapula need the support of a well-positioned thorax below to maintain their alignment and function.
+Thus, we need to keep the forward rounding in our mid-spine with a well positioned rib cage to align the upper body.
+In order to do this, try the following three exercises.
+They provide the tools to achieve this result.

 3 PRI Thoracic-Scapular (TS) Exercises

 1. Supine Weighted Scapula Protraction